adon-cloudcannon/landing-page-test/src/collections/case-studies/why-insight-creative-inc-is-a-cloudcannon-first-agency.md

   featured_image:
   featured_image_alt:
 ---
-Insight Creative, Inc. is the longest-standing single-owner advertising and creative agency in the Green Bay, Wisconsin, area — and they have their finger firmly on the pulse of new technology and marketing trends.
+<a target="_blank" href="https://insightcreative.com/">Insight Creative, Inc.</a> is the longest-standing single-owner advertising and creative agency in the Green Bay, Wisconsin, area — and they have their finger firmly on the pulse of new technology and marketing trends.
 Growing from an agency of two in 1988 to a full-service team covering graphic design, web development, photography, social media and more, Insight has it all under one roof.
 With a strong focus on delivering communication with substance, Insight helps its clients grow effectively, through web design and development, studio services, content and media buys.

 As Insight’s director of front-end development, Justin Parsons designs, builds and maintains custom websites for Insight’s wide-ranging client base.
 He has found that one particularly effective way the Insight team can support their clients is by enabling them to easily edit, update and change their own websites.
 A key part of empowering his editors is CloudCannon, which lets anyone on a client team make changes to their site.

-“When we’re talking with clients, we describe ourselves as Jamstack first,” Justin says.
-“Or at this point, CloudCannon first.”
+> When we’re talking with clients, we describe ourselves as Jamstack first.
+Or at this point, CloudCannon first.

 ## **Insight’s preferred tech stack: Hugo and CloudCannon**